emboldagency/embold-wordpress-tweaks/README.md

 `define('ELEVATED_EMAILS', ['worf@embold.com', 'spock@embold.com']);`

-This only needs set on production if we don't have an info@embold.com account there.
+This only needs set on production if we don't have an info@embold.com or info@wphaven.app account there.
 Then this should be set on production to whatever our admin email is.

 ## Enabling local Mailgun